jhthompson12/jhthompson12.github.io/_posts/2025-01-27-MiniSplit-Controller.markdown

 Just like that my two "dumb" heat pumps were now "smart" and locally controllable with around $22 worth of hardware.

 To recap here are some of the things that are now possible:
-- Heat pumps are now integrated into Home Assistant and no cloud connectoins were needed :cloud::no_good:
+- Heat pumps are now integrated into Home Assistant and no cloud connections were needed :cloud::no_good:
 - I can now see the heat pump's room temperature reading :thermometer::eyes:
 - The little wall remote still works.
 When it is used to chamge the wall unit's temperature setpoint the ESP32 can see those changes which are reflected in Home Assisstant.
 Although, because the remote's communication only works in one direction it will not updates it's little display when setpoint changes are initiated from the ESP32 :control_knobs::man_shrugging: